magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/create-theme-files/index.md

 ---

-Magento Progressive Web Apps are built on top of [Magento Themes] and share the same general file structure.
+Unlike regular [Magento Themes], Magento Progressive Web Apps are built on top of the [PWA base theme].
+They are also *decoupled* from the backing Magento stores, so they no longer need to be developed under `app/design/frontend`.

+It is still possible to develop your project under `app/design/frontend`, but the recommended approach is to use Composer to manage the connection between your project and the backend store.

-In this part of the [Project setup tutorial], you will create the initial files and directories for a Magento PWA theme.
+In this part of the [Project setup tutorial], you will create the initial files and directories for a Magento PWA theme using the recommended Composer approach.

-## Create vendor and theme directories
+## Create theme directory and files

-1. From the Magento 2 application root directory, `cd` into `app/design/frontend`.
-1. `cd` into your vendor directory or create a new one and `cd` into it.

-    For this tutorial, **OrangeCompany** is the name of the vendor for the new theme.
+1. For this tutorial, **orange-theme** will be the name of the theme directory.
+    Run the following command to create this directory and `cd` into it:

     ``` bash
-    mkdir OrangeCompany && cd OrangeCompany
-    ```
-1. Create a directory for your new theme and `cd` into it.

-    For this tutorial **orange-theme** is the name of the theme directory.

-    ``` bash
     mkdir orange-theme && cd orange-theme
     ```

-## Create theme directory structure and files
+    **Note:**
+    *Your theme directory does not need to be created inside a Magento application directory.*

 1. Create a `media` directory and place a `preview.jpg` image file inside.
     This image is used as the preview image for your theme.